-A student shall be summoned in writing to attend a conference with the Dean of Students or Designee and any person the Dean of Students or Designee requests as a consultant.
+A student shall be summoned in writing to attend a conference with the University and any person the University requests as a consultant.
 The notice shall include the following:

 - A statement of the reasons for the conference. - A statement that if the appropriate professional staff and/or consultant recommends the student be involuntarily withdrawn from the University, the student can voluntarily withdraw from the University while waiving any rights to a hearing or to request a hearing. - A statement advising the student that the election of a hearing waives the student's confidentiality rights to medical and psychological records for the hearing. - A statement outlining the rights of the student is provided herein.